Odd Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Odd Dragoncraft Deck - How to Play

-Control the Field while Ramping Up in the Early Game
+Ramp Up and Clear Enemy Followers in the Early Game

-In the mid-game, use Neptune, Arbiter of Tides to Restore health or control the field, and use Fate of the World or Blade of the Crestpetal to draw Ruinbringer.
-Until your Super-Evolution turn, you'll basically be stalling by Ramping Up, controlling the field, and drawing cards.
+In the mid‑game, use Neptune, Arbiter of Tides to heal or clear enemy followers, and use cards like Revelation of the World or Blade of the Crestpetal to draw Ruinbringer.
+Until your Super‑Evolution turn, you’ll mostly be buying time with ramp, removal, and draw effects

 Use Super-Evolution on Ruinbringer

-Play Fennie, Prismatic Phoenix and Aim for an OTK
+Get Fennie, Prismatic Phoenix on the Board and Aim for a One-Turn Kill

 Mulligan Guide for the Odd Dragoncraft